 Square for Restaurants Hardware

-3. The Square Terminal can read all types of cards.
-You can use it for everything from taking payments to accessing your Square POS system to print receipts to use all the features of Square’s app.
+The Square Terminal can read all types of cards.
+You can use it for everything from taking payments to accessing your Square POS system to printing receipts to using all the features of Square’s app.
 The price for the terminal is $299.

-5. The Square Register is a cool countertop setup and a fully integrated point-of-sale system.
+The Square Register is a cool countertop setup and a fully integrated point-of-sale system.
 No extra tablets or apps are required.
-Includes a touchscreen card terminal facing the customer.
+Includes a touchscreen card terminal facing the customer and a built-in card reader.
 You just need WiFi. $799.

-However, Square requires you to use its platform, unlike many POS systems that let you choose your payment processor.
+However, Square requires you to use its platform, unlike some POS systems that let you choose your payment processor.

 Square for Restaurants also accepts card payments in offline mode if you temporarily lose your internet connection.
 The Square system will save the payment information for 72 hours, and when reconnected to the internet, the payments will automatically complete.